schism-dev/schism/docs/mesh-generation/cross_regime.md

  is understandable also because the bathymetric variations in the deep ocean do not play as an important role as in non-eddying regime, so there is no compelling reason to drastically vary mesh resolution there.

-One common mistake from users is to over-refine in eddying and transitional regimes.
+One common mistake users make is to over-refine in eddying and transitional regimes.
 This actually violate the hydrostatic assumption (the horizontal scale >> vertical scale).
-For example, setting mesh resolution at 500m at 500m depth would likely lead to spurious 'upwelling'.
+For example, setting mesh resolution at 500m at 500m depth would likely lead to spurious 'upwelling' (Figure [2](#figure02)).

 To get a good SCHISM baroclinic setup for this type of applications, one needs to pay attention to